Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_the_Broker_UAI_Image.md

 The key pieces of the Broker UAI image are:

-* An entrypoint shell script that initializes the container and starts the SSH daemon running.
+* An `entrypoint` shell script that initializes the container and starts the SSH daemon running.
 * An SSH configuration that forces logged in users into the `switchboard` command which creates / selects End-User UAIs and redirects connections.

 The primary way to customize the Broker UAI image is by [defining volumes and connecting them to the Broker UAI class](Configure_a_Broker_UAI_Class.md) for a given broker.
 Some customizations may require action that cannot be covered simply by using volumes to override configuration.
 Those cases generally require changing the Broker UAI behavior in some way.
-Those cases can be covered either by volume mounting a customized entrypoint script, or volume mounting a customized SSH configuration.
+Those cases can be covered either by volume mounting a customized `entrypoint` script, or volume mounting a customized SSH configuration.
 Both of these cases are shown in the following examples.

-## Customize the Broker UAI Entrypoint Script
+## Customize the Broker UAI `entrypoint` Script

-The Broker UAI entrypoint script runs once every time the Broker UAI starts.
+The Broker UAI `entrypoint` script runs once every time the Broker UAI starts.
 It resides at `/app/broker/entrypoint.sh` in the Broker UAI image.
-The entrypoint script is the only file in that directory, so it can be overridden by creating a Kubernetes ConfigMap in the `uas` namespace containing the modified script and creating a volume using that ConfigMap with a mount point of `/app/broker`.
+The `entrypoint` script is the only file in that directory, so it can be overridden by creating a Kubernetes ConfigMap in the `uas` namespace containing the modified script and creating a volume using that ConfigMap with a mount point of `/app/broker`.
-There is critical content in the entrypoint script that should not be modified.
+There is critical content in the `entrypoint` script that should not be modified.

 The following shows the contents of an unmodified script: